emard/filament-sensor/README.md

 not always vertical.
 It provides a more reliable return but it increases force, increasing the friction too.
-Attractive force holds magnets together so they won't leave sensor easly (use another magnet to remove).
+Attractive force holds magnets together so they won't leave sensor easily.
+Inserted 5x5 mm magnets can be removed with external magnet 10x5 mm.
 Friction can be tuned by varying distance of second magnet from the filament detection magnet.